 With both pristine beaches and lush jungle terrains; fascinating history and UNESCO World Heritage sites; incredible food and friendly people; there is little left to be desired out of a tropical destination like that of Belize.
 See the best of what the country has to offer with this ultimate Belize itinerary.
-7 days will show you the country’s highlights from the islands to the rain forest and everything in between.
+7 days is just enough time to show you the country’s highlights from the islands to the rain forest and everything in between.
 Perfect for first-timers, this Belize travel guide will help you experience the best in as little as one week.

 The small Central American country of Belize is nestled in between Mexico and Guatemala, but has a distinct Caribbean feel compared to its Latin surroundings.
 Home to the second-largest barrier reef system in the world, and the famous sinkhole in the middle of the ocean known as the “Great Blue Hole,” Belize attracts scuba/marine enthusiasts, adventure seekers, and both backpackers and luxury travelers on their quests for adventure and paradise.
 Your trip to Belize will take you by surprise, and may just end up as one of your favorite travel destinations.
 Get ready to fall in love with the beauty and wonder of Belize.